-Two fully-connected layers composed by ReLU and Dropout layers are followed after the convolution block for the signal to background classification.
+Two fully-connected layers composed by ReLU and Dropout layers are followed after the convolution block for the signal-to-background classification.
 The model is trained to minimize the binary cross-entropy loss function, with the values closer to 1.0 corresponding to signals and 0.0 to the backgrounds.
-The kernel size of the first convolution layer was chosen to be 11 for optimal performance of the signal to background classification.
+The kernel size of the first convolution layer was chosen to be 11 for optimal performance of the signal-to-background classification.

-In this study, we used the data samples of Michel electron events associated with cosmic muon and cosmic-induced fast neutron for the signal-like and the background control sample, respectively, instead of Monte-Carlo simulation.
+In this study, we used the data samples of Michel electron events associated with cosmic muon and cosmic-induced fast neutrons for the signal-like and the background control sample, respectively, instead of Monte-Carlo simulation.
 The selected energy range is identical in terms of the IBD prompt signal definition (20 - 60 MeV).
 As a starting point of the PSD study, the event vertices around the center of the detector ($r < 60$~cm and $|z| < 60$~cm) were selected.
-Technically, we selected data files with odd ID numbers for the PDF construction and training the CNN model, and even ones for a performance evaluation.
+We selected data files with odd ID numbers for the PDF construction and training the CNN model, and even ones for a performance evaluation.